GS25: History

 GS25, then known as LG25, opened their first store in Dongdaemun-gu, Seoul, in 1990.
 However, in 2005, GS Group split from the LG Corporation, the name of LG25 was correspondingly changed to GS25.
 In March 2019, GS25 changed their brand identity for the first time since changing their name to GS25.
 With the new identity, a new slogan of "Lifestyle Platform" began to be applied to all new store signage.
 However, as of August 2019, most stores still use the former identity.

 In the late 2010s and early 2020s, services such as delivery, apps, and membership were expanded.

 Foreign operations

 Vietnam

 In January 2018, GS25 ventured outside of South Korea for the first time in its history by launching a store in Ho Chi Minh City.
 As of January 2024, GS25 operates 245 stores throughout Vietnam.

 Mongolia

 Through a collaborative investment between the Shunkhlai Group and GS Retail, Digital Concept was established, securing the master franchise rights for the renowned GS25 brand.
 On May 18, 2021, GS25 officially opened in Mongolia with three stores in Ulaanbaatar.
-As of December 18, 2022, GS25 has opened 124 stores throughout Ulaanbaatar.
 As of April 27, 2023, the company has opened 2 stores in Darkhan, the second-largest city in Mongolia.
 Two years after its establishment, Digital Concept LLC achieved a prominent position as one of Mongolia's "TOP 100 Companies" and expanded its retail presence from over 200 stores, with plans to reach 300.
+As of December 11, 2025, GS25 has opened 258 stores throughout Mongolia, with 251 in Ulaanbaatar.